Cover photo by Hal Gatewood on Unsplash

 “This reflects that this enzyme helps bacteria survive in the most extreme environments.”

-Although the investigation is still in its infancy, the revelation of Huc and its capacity to create electrical fields offers the opportunity to produce small air-driven equipment or as an alternative to solar-powered devices.
+Although the investigation is still in its infancy, the revelation of Huc and its capacity to create electrical fields offers the opportunity to produce small air-driven equipment as an alternative to solar-powered devices.

-Fortunately, the bacteria that produce Huc are common and can be grown in large volumes, resulting in an endless and sustainable source of the enzyme
+Fortunately, the bacteria that produce Huc are common and can be grown in large volumes, resulting in an endless and sustainable source of the enzyme.
+The challenge lies in scaling up Huc production, as Dr Rhys Grinter stated.

 “Once we produce Huc in sufficient quantities, the sky is quite literally the limit for using it to produce clean energy.”